 The sites along the tour’s route tell of the medieval Islamic empires of Morocco, founded by Arab conquerors and the Berbers of the region, and of the European trading powers, lured to Africa by tales of gold and other exotic treasures.
 The long drives, often winding along the ancient trade routes, reveal the dramatic landscapes of Morocco, from fertile olive groves to snow-capped mountains and long deep green palm oases that taper into the desert like ribbons trailing from mountain to desert.

 Marrakech.
 Fly at c.
-1.45pm from London Gatwick (British Airways) to Marrakech.
-Reach the hotel in time for dinner.
+11.30am from London Heathrow (British Airways) to Marrakech.
+Some time to refresh before dinner in the hotel restaurant.
 First of three nights in Marrakech.

 Marrakech.
 The Koutoubia minaret is the oldest of the three Almohad towers constructed in the 12th century in Marrakech, Rabat and Seville, and it stands 70 metres high.
 The late-19th-century Bahia Palace of the chief minister Ba Ahmad shows the continuity of artistic styles from the Saadian era.
 In the afternoon visit the world-famous markets and Djemaa el-Fna Square.

 Marrakech.
 A morning devoted to the architectural achievements of the Saadian dynasty, paid for by the sale of sugar produced nearby.
-The dazzling decorative excess of the Saadian tombs are balanced by the gaunt simplicity of the ruins of the El Badi Palace.
+The dazzling decorative excess of the Saadian tombs and the gaunt simplicity of the ruins of the El Badi Palace are balanced by the calm munificence of the Ben Youssef Madrassa, recently reopened after more than five years of restoration works.
 There is an optional visit to the Marjorelle gardens, with its bamboo groves and date plantations.

 The High Atlas.
 Ascend through woodland from Marrakech on the northern slopes.
 Cross the High Atlas stopping at the celebrated kasbah village of Aït Benhaddou and Taourirt before twisting through the high passes.
 Overnight Ouarzazate.